Zero-Tang/NoirVisor/src/svm_core/readme.md

 Currently, NoirVisor does not support a hypervisor to be nested inside a CVM.
 Simply inject a `#UD` exception to guest if SVM instructions are intercepted.
 Do not switch to the host to indicate the guest is attempting to execute SVM instructions.

 ### Exception Interception
-Exception interception is optional: it is only intercepted if the host specifies so.
-The `#SX` is an exception to this rule: it must be intercepted in that this means an `INIT` signal has arrived.
-Unless the guest sets `R_INIT` bit in `VM_CR` MSR, `#SX` should neither be injected to guest nor be transfered to the host.
+Exception interception is optional: it is only intercepted if the User Hypervisor specifies so.
+The `#SX` and `#MC` are exceptions to this rule: `#SX` must be intercepted in that this means an `INIT` signal has arrived - unless the guest sets `R_INIT` bit in `VM_CR` MSR, `#SX` should neither be injected to guest nor be transfered to the host - and `#MC` must be intercepted in that this is a physical-hardware-issued exception, which must be taken by host interrupt handler.

 ### Nested Page Fault
 Nested Page Fault, usually abbreviated as `#NPF`, indicates that a wrong physical address is accessed.
 NoirVisor would not handle `#NPF` itself, but transfer the interception to the host.
 In addition, information like fetched instruction bytes, access information, etc., would be recorded.